Ellis-Robinson/book-club-app/README.md

 ### Site owner goals
 - Have an intuitive site
-- Have the site look clean and unmuddled
+- Have the site look clear
-- Build a media presence to increase the nember of user to increase the range of books and reviews.
+- Build a media presence to increase the number of user to increase the range of books and reviews

 ## User Stories
 ### First time users
 1. As a user I want to know what the app is for
 2. As a user I want to be able to make an account

-### Registired Users
+### Registered Users
-3. As a registired user I want to be able to write reviews
+3. As a registered user I want to be able to write reviews
-4. As a registired user I want to be able to edit my reviews
+4. As a registered user I want to be able to edit my reviews
-5. As a registired user I want to be able to delete my reviews
+5. As a registered user I want to be able to delete my reviews
-6. As a registired user I want to be able to Add books
+6. As a registered user I want to be able to Add books

 ### Admin Users
 7. As an admin I want to be able to add genres